itscodenation/flw1-curriculum-23-24/unit-2/unit-2-lesson-01.md

 - 👋 Welcome & Do Now (10) :
   - Use this time for students to come in and get ready.
   - Welcome students warmly and open the class agenda.
-  - Prompt students to begin the 'Do Now' activity related to arrays.<br><br>
+  - Prompt students to begin the 'Do Now' activity.
+  - Students should explore the different skills and share out as a class.<br><br>

 - ⚙️ Functions (25) :
   - Define functions and connect input and output concept with analogy.